Dollar-cost averaging is a strategy for investing where you invest about the same amount at regular intervals, regardless of market performance.

 This strategy lessens your chances of buying when the price per share is too high, lowering your investment’s purchase price.
 We dive into how dollar-cost averaging works and when it may make sense for your investments.

 How much would you like to invest?

-Say you have $500 to invest.
-With DCA, you will buy $100 worth of shares (and typically the same investment) every month for five months.
+Say you have $500 to invest in a stock.
+With DCA, you’ll buy $100 worth of shares every month for five months.
 Here’s how that looks:

 |Dollar-Cost Averaging Example|

 |Timing||Amount invested||Share price||Total shares purchased|

 Since you’re investing the same amount each month, you’re buying fewer shares when the cost is high and more when the cost is low.
 So the average price you pay per share is lower, too.

 Dollar cost averaging is an excellent strategy for long-term investing.
 It minimizes your overall risk, removes emotion and continuously keeps you investing.
 However, it might not be best if you’re looking for a quick cash out.